Faculty of Health Sciences

-He is member of the WASP (Wallenberg AI, Autonomous Systems and Software Program) research collegium and serves as an associate editor for BMC Bioinformatics and http://peerj.com.
-Previously, he served as an associate editor for Discrete Mathematics, Algorithms and Applications.
+He is a former NIH-funded PI, member of the WASP (Wallenberg AI, Autonomous Systems and Software Program) research collegium and serves as an associate editor for BMC Bioinformatics and PeerJ as well as a regular PC member of top-level bioinformatics conferences.

 March 6, 2020.
 Compression and computation in Hidden Markov Models.
 Invited Talk at Department of Computer Science, University of Helsinki, Helsiniki, Finland